AN

 Key challenges

-• - Showed strong overlap between ML modeling and product-oriented search relevance.
+• - Demonstrated strong overlap between classical ML modeling and product-oriented search relevance.

 What I learned